2022 Indoor Play Options

 How much: $7 per person per session (NO CASH — pay in advance via TeamArrange)

 How to register: Register online via TeamArrange (use code “CBVA”) as early as 6:00pm EST each Thursday.
-Membership required ($35).
+Membership required.

 Format: See below “Rules & Expectations”

 Parking: Limited parking is available in the parking lot adjacent to the entrance we use to enter the gym.
+Do not park next to the dumpsters, under the building awning, or blocking the parking garage.
 Street parking on Kinnaird St. is resident-only, except Sundays.

 Rules & Expectations